Introduction – The Best Sleeping Positions to Lose Belly Fat

-Yes, you can indeed burn fat while you sleep.
+You can indeed burn fat while you sleep.
 You can burn fat while sleeping in many ways like eating the foods that burn fat overnight, sleeping in the right positions, and more.
 If we sleep for 7-8 hours each day, this is plenty of time to burn a substantial number of calories.

 Many studies theorized that less sleep will lead to weight gain in adults.
 Evidence proves that people who have fewer hours of sleep are more likely to gain a significant amount of weight.
 So, getting enough sleep is pretty important for weight loss [1, 2].

 While we are asleep (and not moving) our bodies will break down our stored fat deposits and use them as an energy source.
 However, since we don’t work out during this time, we might not be burning as much fat as we could be.